cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/index.md

 If you are jailbroken on iOS 14.0 to 15.3.1, follow <router-link to="/installing-trollhelper">Installing TrollStore (TrollHelper)</router-link>

-If you have an A12 or newer device on iOS 14.0 to 14.8,1, as well as any device on iOS 15.0 to 15.5b4, follow <router-link to="/installing-trollinstaller2">Installing TrollStore (TrollInstaller 2)</router-link>
+If you have an A12 or newer device on iOS 14.0 to 14.8,1, as well as any device on iOS 15.0 to 15.5b4 or 15.6b1 to 15.6b5, follow <router-link to="/installing-trollinstaller2">Installing TrollStore (TrollInstaller 2)</router-link>

 :::

 ::: danger

-If your device is on iOS 13.7 and older or is running iOS 15.5 or newer, it will **never** be supported by TrollStore.
+If your device is on iOS 13.7 and older, is running iOS 15.5, or is running iOS 15.6 or newer, it will **never** be supported by TrollStore.

 :::